Family Courts Act Made Simple: Know Your Legal Rights & Process

 • Legitimacy of children

-Family Courts must be set up in cities with more than 10 lakh (1 million) population but can be set up in smaller cities too.
+Family Courts must be set up in cities with more than 10 lakh (1 million) populations but can be set up in smaller cities too.

 Not always.
 The court may discourage lawyers from making it simple and friendly but allows them when necessary.